-You can read more in the Aviation Benefits Beyond Borders report(Opens a PDF in a new tab) written in July 2016.
+You can read more in the written in July 2016.

 We implement this strategy by employing advanced technology throughout our group, including in aircraft and engines; encouraging governments to make air navigation more fuel and emission efficient; reducing the environmental impact of our ground operations; and supporting the development of a global sectoral approach to carbon emissions through the International Civil Aviation Organization (ICAO), the United Nations agency for international civil aviation.

 The aviation industry has actively called on the world’s governments to put in place a single global, market-based measure to address carbon emissions from international aviation.
 Governments reached a historical agreement on the framework for this new scheme, the Carbon Offsetting and Reduction Scheme for International Aviation (CORSIA), at the 39th Session of the Assembly of ICAO in October 2016.

 CORSIA, which covers international aviation emissions between participating countries, is intended to help achieve carbon-neutral growth by 2020.